RolandStuder/til/ruby/Use-refine-to-monkey-patch.md

 # Use `refine` to monkey patch selectively

 Let's say we want to monkey patch some core class like string to enable coloring.
-We can it like that:
+We can do it like that:

 ```ruby
 class String